SalomePlatform/adao/doc/en/tui.rst

     "*AnalysisPrinter*", "*AnalysisSaver*" and "*AnalysisPrinterAndSaver*").
 In
     the case of a definition by "*Script*", the specified file must contain only the commands that could have been put after the execution of the calculation.
+We refer to the description of :ref:`section_ref_userpostanalysis_requirements` for the list of templates
+    and their format.
 Important note: this processing is only performed when the case is executed in TUI or exported to YACS.

 Perform the calculation
 +++++++++++++++++++++++